Siri-sudo/Siri-sudo/README.md

 # Hi, I'm Sirisha :)

 _**Platform engineer.
 Security-minded.
-Genuinely curious.**_
+Curious.**_

-I like building things — infrastructure, security, app or whatever the product needs :).
+I like building things — infrastructure, security,  or whatever the product needs :).
 Currently building a FemTech health app.
-I like to solve problems even when there's no clear path yet.

 Outside of automating and coding, I paint.
 Mostly making a mess, ocassionally something that looks intentional.
 It's a good reminder that not everything needs to be optimised.